Rithvij/Fraud_Detection-Credit_Card_Transactions/README.md

-# Fraud-Detection---Credit-Card-Transactions
+# Fraud Detection - Credit Card Transactions
 Machine learning plays a vital role in the fraud detection due to its ability to analyze large volumes of transaction data and identify complex patterns to make predictions.
-Hence supervised and unsupervised machine learning models have been explored to address the significant issue of false negatives in credit card transaction dataset
+Hence **supervised** and **unsupervised** machine learning models have been explored to address the significant issue of false negatives in credit card transaction dataset<br>

+<p><b>"Minimizing false negatives in fraud detection"</b> is crucial because failing to identify fraudulent transactions can have severe consequences.
+False negatives occur when a fraudulent transaction is incorrectly classified as non-fraudulent, allowing suspicious activity to go undetected.To tackle this challenge - supervised learning ensemble models like <b>"Balanced Random Forest Classifier"</b> and <b>"XGBoost"</b>, along with Artificial Neural Networks such as <b>"Multi-layer Perceptron"</b>, are utilized for fraud detection tasks to effectively minimize false negatives.
+Additionally, unsupervised learning models like <b>"Principal Component Analysis"</b> and <b>"Autoencoders"</b> are explored, especially in cases where credit card transactions are unlabeled and fraudulent transactions are rare compared to non-fraudulent cases.
+PCA and Autoencoder help analyze and mitigate false negatives by identifying patterns in the data.These models are then compared to determine which one is most effective at minimizing false negatives.</p><br>

+<b>Exploratory data Analysis - </b>
+<li>Class Distribution is analyzed between fraudulent and non-fraudulent transactions</li>
+<li><b>Correlation matrix</b> and <b>Box Plots</b> are used to analyze the distribution of features in the dataset.
+Specifically, distribution and spread of data with respect of classes in our dataset is analyzed.</li>
+<li><b>Normality Test</b> has been done to determine which machine learning classifier performs better</li>
+<li><b>Mann-Whitney-U Test</b> to observe the statistical difference between distribution of classes</li>
+<li>To observe feature importance among our dataset, <b>Random Forest</b> and <b>Gradient Boosting Classifier</b> to get feature importance and getting the average of feature importance scores </li><br>

+<p>For each model, rigorous analysis was conducted to prevent overfitting while addressing the class imbalance inherent in the dataset.
+Optimal parameters were applied to observe accuracies and, notably, to minimize overall false negatives.
+The approach employed to determine the best threshold aimed to minimize false negatives while ensuring that the false positive rate remained below 10%.
+Subsequently, the best thresholds for each model were utilized to minimize false negatives.</p><br>

+<p>Of all the models assessed, <b>XGBoost</b> exhibited the most promising performance, with only <b>17 false negatives and 5 false positives</b>(prior to applying the best threshold).
+After applying the best threshold, XGBoost continued to outper- form other models, with just 7 false negatives and 1395 false positives.</p>